RiteshRana07/LLM_Based_Health_Aware_Product_Recommendation_System/README.md

 - Health rules aligned with WHO dietary guidelines

-- AI-assisted decision explanation using Gemini LLM
+- AI-assisted decision explanation using Groq LLaMA model

-- Deterministic, rule-based logic
+- Deterministic, rule-based logic with strict ingredient validation (missing ingredients → Not Recommended)
 - Age-aware recommendations

 - Clear decision output with primary health reason

 - Lightweight, single-file Streamlit application

+- Strict safety rule: If ingredients are missing, the product is automatically marked as Not Recommended

 ## Tech Stack